lifewatch/wkhtmltopdf-windows/README.md

 [wkhtmltopdf project](http://wkhtmltopdf.org/).
 More about the functionality of wkhtmltopdf and wkthmltoimage can be found there.

-Binaries for __Linux i386__, also installable with composer, can be found here: [github.com/h4cc/wkhtmltopdf-i386](https://github.com/h4cc/wkhtmltopdf-i386)

-Binaries for __Linux amd64__, also installable with composer, can be found here: [github.com/h4cc/wkhtmltopdf-amd64](https://github.com/h4cc/wkhtmltopdf-amd64)
+All pre-compiled binaries can be found here: [https://github.com/wkhtmltopdf/packaging](https://github.com/wkhtmltopdf/packaging

 ## PHP packages